neo-project/docs/docs/en-us/node/cli/seedlist.md

   }
 }
 ```
-Here, NEO-CLI is configured to connect to `seed1.neo.org`, `seed2.neo.org`, and so on through `PORT:10333`.
+Here, Neo-CLI is configured to connect to `seed1.neo.org`, `seed2.neo.org`, and so on through `PORT:10333`.

 ### Potential Issues with current setup
 That's all well and good, but what happens if every single node in our list is down?